Skip to main content

 Meaning:

-• you selected the mysql compatibility provider id without installing kl-mysql-storage, or
+• you selected the mysql compatibility provider id without installing kl-plugin-storage-mysql, or

-• kl-mysql-storage is present but its peer driver mysql2 is missing.
+• kl-plugin-storage-mysql is present but its peer driver mysql2 is missing.

 Fix: